BabylonOne/ChatGPT-Widescreen-Ultra-Fast/README.md

 ✅ No querySelector()

+✅ No setAttribute()

 ✅ No setTimeout()

 ✅ No window.onload()

+✅ No xmlHttpRequest()

-✅ No any other CPU burning and scroll jittering callback nonsense
+✅ No other CPU burning and scroll jittering callback nonsense

-## Even faster, a No-Install One-Click Bookmark Activation method
+## No-Install One-Click Bookmark Activation method
-If you don't have time to install a script, use this URL Bookmark method instead.

-Create a bookmark with the following URL:
+If you don't want to install a script, create a bookmark named "Expand ChatGPT" with the following URL:

-`javascript:document.styleSheets[0].insertRule('.text-token-text-primary>div>div{max-width:100% !important}',0);`
+`javascript:document.styleSheets[0].insertRule('.text-token-text-primary>div>div{max-width:100%!important}',0);`

-Click the bookmark and ChatGPT chat boxes should expand instantly.
+Click the bookmark and all ChatGPT chat boxes should expand instantly.

-## URL Copy and Paste Activation method
+## No-Install URL Copy and Paste Activation Method

 You can also copy and paste the same URL directly into the URL bar and press enter:

-`javascript:document.styleSheets[0].insertRule('.text-token-text-primary>div>div{max-width:100% !important}',0);`
+`javascript:document.styleSheets[0].insertRule('.text-token-text-primary>div>div{max-width:100%!important}',0);`

-Note: Some browsers remove the "javascript:" from the URL for security reasons, you may need to manually input "javascript:" at the start of the URL before pressing Enter.
-ChatGPT chat boxes should expand instantly upon pressing Enter.
+Note: Some browsers remove the "javascript:" from the URL for security reasons, you may need to manually enter "javascript:" in front of the URL before pressing Enter.
+Upon pressing Enter, all ChatGPT chat boxes should expand instantly.

 ## How it works

-The ChatGPT interface uses the following TailwindCSS for max width under different screen sizes:
+ChatGPT uses the following TailwindCSS to limit box widths under different screen sizes:

 `"md:max-w-3xl lg:max-w-[40rem] xl:max-w-[48rem]"`

-This script inserts into the master style sheet, an overriding max-width CSS rule (with the "!important" flag), to keep the chat boxes at max width before they are even created:
+This script inserts the following CSS rule into the master style sheet:

 `.text-token-text-primary > div > div {max-width:100% !important;}`

+It overrides TailwindCSS and keeps chat boxes at 100% max-width on all screen sizes, before they are even created.

+JavaScript is used only to insert the CSS rule.
+Once the rule is inserted, it applies to all current and future chat boxes on the same page, no further JavaScript processing is required.

+This approach functions without relying on constant page element monitoring, resulting in less rendering lag, especially in lengthy conversations and on less powerful hardware.